 Acupuncture & Oriental Medicine can gently and naturally help to correct hormonal imbalances that may interrupt or cause chaos in women's lives.
 It can be effective in improving conditions such as:

-Most people feel a quick prick or nothing at all when the needle is inserted at specific acupoints on the body and, occasionally, a mild heavy, electric, or numb sensation after insertion.
+Usually a quick prick (or nothing at all) is felt when the needle is inserted at specific acupoints on the body.
+Occasionally, there is a mild tingling or heavy sensation.
 This feeling is called the “arrival of qi.”
-Qi, or energy, is constantly circulating in meridian pathways in our bodies.
-Recently, these meridians have been visualized using infrared imaging technology.
+Qi, or energy, is constantly circulating in meridian pathways throughout the body.
+These meridians have actually been visualized using infrared imaging technology.
 When the smooth flow of qi gets disrupted or “stuck” due to emotional things like stress or anger or physical things like trauma or overeating, disease or pain can follow.
-Inserting the needles into the acupuncture meridians can bring balance back to the body.
+Inserting the needles into the acupuncture meridians can bring the body back into balance.

 Needles aren't for everyone.
 Even though acupuncture needles are small and thin, some people can't take the thought of voluntarily becoming a pin cushion no matter how much pain they're in.
 That's where painless acupressure comes in.
 The practitioner presses, kneads and massages the same points that would be used in an acupuncture treatment, producing a milder treatment response.
 You will also be instructed in the points that you can press yourself to help keep your symptoms at a minimum between treatments.